Tjstretchalot/arango_crud/README.md

 cache.
 Functionality which doesn't support that use-case will have their PR closed with the recommendation that they fork.

+Inheritance is to be avoided, preferring delegation which respects contracts.
+Interfaces are not included in this, where an interface is a class where all the functions simply raise `NotImplementedError` and there is no constructor.

 ### Setup Development (Windows)

 [Install ArangoDB](https://www.arangodb.com/download-major/) on default